meteor/meteor/source/packages/bundle-visualizer.md

 $ meteor --production
 ```

-If you have Meteor 1.5.1, you can use the `--extra-packages` flag, which will only add the visualizer package to your app temporily.
+If you have Meteor 1.5.1, you can use the `--extra-packages` flag, which will only add the visualizer package to your app temporarily.

 ```sh
 $ cd app/